Implantable Device Safety

 Regardless, when I saw this story about a woman who had been told she had a different IUD than her records showed, I was shocked.
 For the record, IUDs are regulated as drugs, not devices, but because I worked on devices such as breast implants at the FDA, I wanted to round up some information about the existing safeguards to ensure that what happened to this woman doesn’t happen to anyone else.

-As technology makes access to information about a person’s own medical records, the performance of their device and the identification of the device more accessible, ideally, these safeguards will become less important.
+As technology makes it easier to access information about a person’s own medical records, the performance of their device and the identification of the device, ideally, these safeguards will become less important.
 However, for the time being, we are in a technological transition period.
 Oversight of implantable medical devices is not as stringent as many would like.

 To start with, implantable medical devices are regulated by the FDA, under the device paradigm, which is risk-based.
 Some implantable devices are Class II (moderate risk) while others are Class III (high risk).